Adding Tests#

 Doctest allows you to write tests directly in the docstrings of your code, making it easier to keep documentation up-to-date.
 The tests are written as examples in a Python interactive shell.

-Use doctest style test to document code with simple tested examples.
+Use doctest style tests to document code with simple tested examples.

 Here’s an example of a function with a doctest: